 Income Tax Provision: The Company recorded income tax expense of \$57.1 million and had income before income taxes of \$173.5 million for the year ended December 31, 2009.
 This represents an effective tax rate of 32.9% for the year ended December 31, 2009.
 During the year ended December 31, 2008, the Company recorded income tax expense of \$55.0 million and had income before income taxes of \$166.7 million.
 The Company's effective tax rate was 33.0% for the year ended December 31, 2008.
 The Company's effective tax rate for the year ended December 31, 2009 was favorably impacted, when compared to the rate in the year ended December 31, 2008, by additional benefit related to domestic manufacturing activity.
 The Company also recorded tax benefits of \$2.0 million during 2009 related to the favorable settlement of various outstanding ANSYS and Ansoft tax audits.
-During the third quarter of 2008, the Company filed its 2007 U.S. federal and state tax returns.
-In conjunction with the completion of these returns, the Company adjusted its estimate for 2007 taxes to reflect the actual results and recorded a net tax benefit of \$1.2 million.
+During the third quarter of 2008, the Company adjusted its estimate for 2007 taxes to reflect the actual results and recorded a net tax benefit of \$1.2 million.
 The effect of this adjustment reduced the 2008 effective tax rate from 33.7% to 33.0%.